DrThiruCSomasundaram/Massloss/README.md

 ## Functions

-- `calculate_compositional_mass_loss()`: Calculate mass loss percentage for each element when transitioning from compositional dataset A to B
+- `lost_mass()`: Calculate mass loss percentage for each element when transitioning from compositional dataset A to B
-- `simulate_compositional_decrement()`: Simulate decrement of compositional data from A to zero, calculate compositional values, and find best matching row that matches B's composition
+- `simulate_decrement()`: Simulate decrement of compositional data from A to zero, calculate compositional values, and find best matching row that matches B's composition

 ## Citation